Future of left-wing mayors of Madrid, Barcelona in balance

 Cities across Spain have until Saturday to choose mayors following May 26 elections.

-Colau and Carmena came to power in 2015 on far-left tickets.
+Colau and Carmena came to power on far-left tickets backed by the anti-austerity We Can party in 2015 elections that shook Spain.

+Colau will also need the votes of former French Prime Minister Manuel Valls, who has offered to support her in order to deny the Catalan separatists a chance to run Catalonia’s only large city.

+Valls, who was born in Barcelona, has run as an independent with the backing of the center-right Citizens.